data_poisoning

 Overview

 The Data Poisoning evaluation scans a training dataset for samples designed to embed backdoor behaviour into a model during fine-tuning.
-Each sample is inspected individually and assigned a score indicating whether it is clean or contains a trigger-payload pair.
+Each sample is inspected individually using two detection strategies: anomalous trigger elements in the prompt, and domain-agnostic harmful signals in the completion.

 Metrics